gavinmcfarland/typolize/README.md

 }
 ```

 See the [demo](https://typolize.now.sh/) for examples of it being used.
+Take a look at the [default theme](src/themes/default) for an example of the settings.

 ## Install